Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 Episodes: [1](https://github.com/Sheldon-Lloyd/Cyber.Beast/tree/Cyber.Beast(Makkusu)/comic/makkusu/episode-1)
 	- Makkusu Applies to be a Cybervator
 3. **Refusal Of The Call**<br>
-Episodes: 2
+Episodes: [2](https://github.com/Sheldon-Lloyd/Cyber.Beast/tree/Cyber.Beast(Makkusu)/comic/makkusu/episode-2)
-	- Makkusu is rejected
+	- Makkusu is rejected and heads back home
+	- Airiona is seen escaping the hub Makkusu was at
 4. **Meeting The Mentor**<br>
 Episodes: 3, 4, 5
-	- Airiona is found
+	- When Makkusu arrives home an injured Airiona is found at the foot of his door
 	- The reader sees the inside of Makkusu’s room which has posters and cybervator Fandom items everywhere
 	- Makkusu uses this opportunity to test his Cyber.Beast controler using Airiona's Cyber.Beast
 		- Maybe with out her permission.
 In which case Airiona comes up behind him creating the poisiblty of punishment